 Women in Digital Enterprise

-A fully funded project promoting the digital growth of women's led businesses in the local area.View content
+Promoting the digital growth of women's led businesses in our local area.View content

 About the project

 Women in Digital Enterprise (WiDE) was one strand of the University of Winchester's HEFCE-funded Social Mobility Pipeline to Degree Apprenticeship Project led by Stella McKnight (detailed below).
 Our aim to support 100 women-led businesses to set up and to grow.
 WiDE was a fully funded programme, supported by NatWest Bank and Strategic Partners.

 The WiDE Programme aim was, through six workshops, to introduce delegates to new ways to think about business growth, collaboration and including; how utilising the skills of Higher and Degree Digital Apprentices might help them achieve their growth ambitions.

 The programme of workshops, delivered across 6 venues attracted women-led business attendees based in Andover, Basingstoke, Chandlers Ford, Guildford and in Woking.
 The WiDE accelerator also acted as an SME pipeline to Higher Degree digital apprenticeships that could prepare women (returners) for more rewarding, richer employment opportunities, and for self-employment through business start-up and growth by developing the following critical skills and competences:

 - Digital leadership as the link between innovation and leadership by developing women entrepreneurs’ ability to foster and sustain a digital transformation path, to inspire partners, stakeholders, customers and suppliers; to act with confidence, and to lead with lasting impact;